 In every routine exam, we examine your macular area for any signs of macular degeneration and assess your vision.
 If there are any areas affected, we may have you do an additional test called the Amsler Grid.

 This test can show which area of functional vision is affected and see if it changes over time.
 The black circle in the center is looked at and a notation is made of any changes in the grid.
 Here are examples of what a person with macular degeneration may see on the Amsler Grid.

 As of this time, there is no cure for macular degeneration.
 Reducing risk with lifestyle and diet modifications is the best option to try to prevent the disease.
 If damage to the macula progresses, injections may be used to prevent further vision loss.
 Macular degeneration does not cause complete blindness as it does not affect peripheral vision.
 An evaluation with a Low Vision Specialist can help someone learn how to use their remaining vision with devices such as a magnifier.

 Smoking cessation, sun protection, eating more leafy green vegetables and taking supplements can help.
 Two long term studies (10 years each) on supplements have been done called the AREDS study.
 This is a combination of vitamins and macular pigments that showed a decrease in the progression of macular degeneration.
 Current treatments are based on these studies and research is ongoing.

-Thank you for your support of Verona Vision Care.
+Thank you for your understanding and your support of Verona Vision Care.